 - Representment: The merchant “re-presents” the charge to the card and provides evidence that the charge is valid.
 The issuing bank decides on the evidence.

-- Pre-Arbitration: Here, the card issuer does not accept the merchant’s evidence or the cardholder’s evidence, and the losing party presents more evidence to be considered.
+- Pre-Arbitration: In pre-arbitration, the card issuer does not accept the merchant’s evidence or the cardholder’s evidence, and the losing party presents more evidence to be considered.

-- Arbitration: This the last step that only happens when the parties cannot agree at any point in the process.
-Here, the card network issues a decision on whether the transaction was legitimate or not.
+- Arbitration case: This is the last step that only happens when the parties cannot agree at any point in the pre-arbitration process.
+Here, the card networks will make a final decision on whether the transaction was legitimate or not.

 In the example above, a chargeback would occur when Cindy contacts Go Card and disputes the charge.
 Go Card will then review the dispute for validity.
 Because Cindy regularly buys flowers from Mary, she has to provide evidence that she was out of town that day.
 She submits a receipt from the hotel that she was at and the gas she bought from a station in the next state.
 Go Card believes that Cindy was not in town that day and sends the claim to Mary’s bank, Merchant Cards.
 Merchant Cards reviews the documents and places a debit on Mary’s account for the $450 charge and the fees incurred during the investigation.
 Merchant Cards also sends Mary information about how to challenge the dispute and gives her 10 days to do so.